zhouby-zjl/course-atcs/index.md

 ## Programming Assignments
 **Understanding congestion control processes in TCP in NS-3.**

-The assignment will be released in the 1st week.
+The assignment will be released at the beginning of the 1st week.